Organist

 Sunkyung Noh

 Sunkyung Noh was born in South Korea and at the age of 16 she began to play the organ.
-She studied in Korea with Won Kim and Hye-sun Park and studied at Yonsei University with Prof. Dong-ill Shin.
+She studied at Yonsei University with Prof. Dong-ill Shin in Korea.
 From 2018 she studied two master's degrees in organ and claviorganum at the Hochschule für Musik und Theater Hamburg with Prof. Wolfgang Zerer and harpsichord with Prof. Menno Van Delft.
-Since autumn 2022 she has been studying at the Hochschule für Musik und Theater "Felix Mendelssohn-Bartholdy" in Leipzig in the meisterclass with Prof. Martin Schmeding.
+From 2022 to 2024 she has studied at the Hochschule für Musik und Theater "Felix Mendelssohn-Bartholdy" in Leipzig in the Meisterclass with Prof. Martin Schmeding.

-She continues her lively performances throughout Germany and in various European countries such as the Netherlands and Belgium.
-In particular, she has accumulated a lot of performance experience as a center of baroque North German music.
-In addition to that, she has performed with the orchestra at the world-famous Gewandhouse and guest performances at the Essen Philharmonic.
-In Winter 2023, she plans her solo debut album.
+She continues her lively performances throughout Europe and the US, performing in important venues such as the Thomaskirche in Leipzig, Münster Freiberg and St. Bavokerk in Haarlem, etc. In addition, she has performed with the orchestra at the world-famous Gewandhaus in Leipzig and guest performances at the Essen Philharmonic.